-- 10.7 The Trustee aims to fully adopt the best practice guidance, developed and published by the DWP's Pensions Climate Risk Industry Group (PCRIG) for occupational pension schemes on integrating climate risk, and the Draft DWP Regulations (expected to be confirmed sometime this year following conclusion of the second consultation) into investment decision-making and reporting. - The Trustees have already undertaken several preparatory steps based on the PCRIG best practice guidance by using the Draft DWP Regulations four key pillars, namely Governance, Strategy, Risk Management, and Metrics & Targets building, in the design of the ESG Policy. - 10.9 The ESG Policy will be reviewed and updated at least annually together with the Statement of Investment Principles and published on the Fund's website.
+- The Trustee aims to fully adopt the best practice guidance, developed and published by the DWP's Pensions Climate Risk Industry Group (PCRIG) for occupational pension schemes on integrating climate risk, and the DWP Regulations into investment decision-making and reporting. - The Trustees have already undertaken several preparatory steps based on the PCRIG best practice guidance by using the DWP Regulations four key pillars, namely Governance, Strategy, Risk Management, and Metrics & Targets building, in the design of the ESG Policy. - The ESG Policy will be reviewed and updated at least annually together with the Statement of Investment Principles and published on the Fund's website.

-Investment managers and advisers - 10.10 In accordance with the Pensions Act, the Fund appoints authorised investment managers to manage the Fund's underlying assets.
-An investment manager's credentials with respect to sustainable investing, ESG integration and stewardship are considered as part of the selection process when appointing a new manager and monitored for the Fund's existing managers. - As part of the selection, regular monitoring and review of the Fund's investment consultant, the integration of ESG issues (including climate change) into their approach to investment manager ratings, research and recommendations is a consideration.
+Investment managers and advisers

+- 10.10 In accordance with the Pensions Act, the Fund appoints authorised investment managers to manage the Fund's underlying assets.
+An investment manager's credentials with respect to sustainable investing, ESG integration and stewardship are considered as part of the selection process when appointing a new manager and monitored for the Fund's existing managers. - 10.11 As part of the selection, regular monitoring and review of the Fund's investment consultant, the integration of ESG issues (including climate change) into their approach to investment manager ratings, research and recommendations is a consideration.
 Should the Trustee's monitoring process reveal that a manager's portfolio is not aligned with the Trustee's policies, the Trustee will engage with the manager further to encourage alignment.
-This monitoring process includes specific consideration of the sustainable investment/ESG characteristics of the portfolio (including climate-related metrics and targets) and managers' engagement activities.
-The managers' own TCFD (Task Force on Climate Financial Disclosures) disclosures, required to comply with the Draft DWP Regulations, and their scenario analysis of the Fund's mandate will also be assessed.
+This monitoring process includes specific consideration of the sustainable investment/ESG characteristics of the portfolio

+(including climate-related metrics and targets) and managers' engagement activities.
+The managers' own TCFD (Task Force on Climate Financial Disclosures) disclosures, required to comply with the DWP Regulations, and their scenario analysis of the Fund's mandate will also be assessed.
 If, following engagement, it is the view of the Trustee that the degree of alignment remains unsatisfactory, the manager may be terminated and replaced.